ansharma03/Senior-Design-Mini-Project/README.md

 On **Wednesday, September 15**, I completed both the REACT native tutorial on the official website and setup my Firebase.

 On **Thursday, September 16**, I created a project on Android Studio and began working on connecting the FDA API, Firebase, and using GITHUB secrets to store the API key.
+I saved the API key as a secret in the Github Repository.
+I had some difficulty creating a new project on my Firebase account with my school email, so I ended up using my personal email in order to create this new project.